Samsar4/CEH-v10-Study-Guide/3-System-Hacking.md

 ### <u>Password Attacks</u>

+> ⚡︎ **Check out the practical labs(3) on [Dumping and Cracking SAM hashes](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/2-SAM-Hashes.md), [Rainbow Tables Basics](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/3-Rainbow-tables.md) and [LLMNR/NBT-NS](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/1-LLMNR-NBT-NS.md)**
 - **Non-electronic** - social engineering attacks - most effective.
   - Includes shoulder surfing and dumpster diving
 - **Active online** - done by directly communicating with the victim's machine
   - Includes dictionary and brute-force attacks, hash injections, phishing, Trojans, spyware, keyloggers and password guessing
   - **Keylogging** - process of using a hardware device or software application to capture keystrokes of a user
   - **LLMNR/NBT-NS** - attack based off Windows technologies that caches DNS locally.
 Responding to these poisons the local cache.
-If an NTLM v2 hash is sent over, it can be sniffed out and then cracked. **⚡︎ [Check the LLMNR/NBT-NS practical lab.](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/1-LLMNR-NBT-NS.md)**
+If an NTLM v2 hash is sent over, it can be sniffed out and then cracked.
     - **Tools**
       - NBNSpoof
       - Pupy